JoannaNoyes/Natural-Hazard-Package/README.md

 - Map of distance buffers across a region for a chosen single earthquake epicenter distance on top of buildings for that region

 # Package Structure
+A flow chart of the individual modules included in this package (callable and not), as well as the packages needed for each one.
 ![Flow chart of the package structure](code_flowchart_landscape.drawio.png)